Cronulla-Sutherland Sharks: Logo

 The club wasn't known as the Sharks until after its initial admission into the competition.
 During Cronulla's first season the crest featured a drawing of Captain Cook's ship, HM Bark Endeavour.
 It is alleged that during the first season the club President suggested the 'Lions' while the captain Ken Kearney recommended the 'Sharks'.
-The mascot may have been named after the Cronulla Surf Club's rugby league teams of the 1970s.
+The 'Sharks" nickname had already being used for the club in The Rugby League News in January 1967 prior to the start of their inaugural season.

 From the late 1970s through to the late 1990s, the Sharks used a predominantly black circular crest with a blue shark.
 This was changed after Super League in 1997 to a blue and white star-shaped design.
-Between 1999 and 2002, the name was shortened to simply the "Sharks".
+Between 1999 and 2002, the name was shortened to the mononym "Sharks", dropping the district name of Cronulla-Sutherland in an attempt to gain more fans from outside the Sutherland Shire.
 Since 2003, the name has since been changed back to the Cronulla-Sutherland Sharks and changed their logo again in 2004, which is currently in use.

-For Cronulla's maiden season in first grade a teal jersey with a white V was adopted from the Cronulla Surf Life Saving Club despite Cronulla's chocolate and gold design in the Sydney 2nd Division competition.
-The team colours of black, white and teal changed to sky blue, with grey being incorporated during Super League, and shortly after on the team's away strip.
+For Cronulla's maiden season in first grade a sky blue jersey with a white V with a black border was adopted from the Cronulla Surf Life Saving Club colours, although Cronulla had used chocolate and gold jerseys in the Sydney 2nd Division competition.
+Grey was incorporated into the team colours during the Super League era, and shortly after on the team's away strip.

-Primary jerseys

-Cronulla's club song is known as Up Up Cronulla, and is set to the tune of Beer Barrel Polka.
+Cronulla's club song is known as Up Up Cronulla, and is set to the tune of Beer Barrel Polka (Roll Out The Barrel).